boscoh/inmembrane/README.markdown

 Given that this is a glue script that runs a lot of programs, there will be many places for error, and as such, to aid in debugging, we print out all the commands run in the script.
 These lines will be preceeded by the hash # character so that it can easily be commented out.

-The output is designed is designed to be easily parsed using whitespace delineation.
+The output is CSV compatible.
+You can open it with EXCEL.
+It is also designed to be whitespace delineated.
 For instance, if no feature of interest is found for a sequence, then a '.' is put in the third column.
 The full name, which has variable number of tokens is put at the end.
 Here's an example:

-    SPy_0008  CYTOPLASM     .
-SPy_0008 from AE004092
+    SPy_0008 , CYTOPLASM    , .                  , "SPy_0008 from AE004092"
-    SPy_0009  CYTOPLASM     .
-SPy_0009 from AE004092
+    SPy_0009 , CYTOPLASM    , .                  , "SPy_0009 from AE004092"
-    SPy_0010  PSE           tmhmm(1)            SPy_0010 from AE004092
+    SPy_0010 , PSE          , tmhmm(1)           , "SPy_0010 from AE004092"
-    SPy_0012  PSE           hmm(GW1);signalp    SPy_0012 from AE004092
+    SPy_0012 , PSE          , hmm(GW1);signalp   , "SPy_0012 from AE004092"

 The first column is the SeqID which is the first token in the identifier line of the sequence in the FASTA file